CuriousTech/Smart-Universal-Remote/README.md

 [AliExpress ESP32-S3-Touch-1.28](https://www.aliexpress.us/item/3256806026101753.html?spm=a2g0o.order_list.order_list_main.5.eb321802K7vxRh&gatewayAdapt=glo2usa) This includes the 12p connector with dupont ends.

 [AliExpress ESP32-S3-Touch-1.69](https://www.aliexpress.us/item/3256806781994387.html?spm=a2g0o.order_list.order_list_main.5.6e661802Im2eg3&gatewayAdapt=glo2usa)  Or this one.
-Warning, though.
-The PSRAM on mine is nonfunctioning, and WiFi is sproratic at best, so I won't be using it.
-They both have the same main components, so it's probably just defective.
+The code is not entirely functional yet.
+The PSRAM is QPI on this.
+FFat is failing to find the partion though, and crashes.

 [eBay:Charger pad](https://www.ebay.com/itm/143351559508?var=442544081497) Select USB-C. These can be bought anywhere.
 As shown, place it face down, which flips the connector so the wire/ribbon is on top.
 The edges of the pad can be bent because the wrapper is a bit oversized.